dice-group/triplestore-benchmarks/README.md

 java -jar benchmark-util.jar -m percentage -e http://localhost:8890/sparql -q queries-percent.txt -g http://benchmark-eval.aksw.org/biobench
 java -jar benchmark-util.jar -m correlation -e http://localhost:8890/sparql -q queries-correlation.txt -g http://benchmark-eval.aksw.org/dbpsb

+You can run SPARQL SELECT DISTINCT ?g WHERE { GRAPH ?g {?s ?p ?o }} on the virtuoso downloded in step 2 to get the graph names of all the selected benchmarks and real-world datasets.
 Note you can add more queries into the input files in -q argument to get results for other features.
 ```